debuggingg/debuggingg.github.io/_posts/2024-06-27-js8-dom-elements-innerhtml.md

 	uses the browser engine's DOM parser to read the HTML document and create a DOM tree, applies the CSS stylesheet, and then outputs it in the browser</p>
 	<p>By using JavaScript, you can create dynamic pages by finding and manipulating tags (Node objects) in the DOM tree when an event occurs on the tag - DHTML (Dynamic HTML)</p>
-	<p>Dynamic pages can only be implemented after the DOM tree is completed</p>
+	<p>Dynamic pages can only be implemented after the DOM tree is completed- onload </p>
 	<p>Node object: Represents tags (TagNode) and tag content (TextNode) as JavaScript objects
 	- Can be represented separately as Element objects and Text objects</p>
 	<p>Element object: Represents only tags (TagNode) as a JavaScript object</p>